dssoc/dssoc.github.io/course.md

 ***Lab Assignments***
 <br/>
 Prior to each Lab class, you will be required to complete the assigned reading.
 By **midnight on Friday of each week**, you will be required to complete and submit the assigned lab exercises.
-Exercises will be graded according to your attempt to complete them.
+Exercises will comprise 25% of your final grade.
+Students are permitted to miss one lab assignment without penalty.
+The remaining 8 assignments will be worth 3% each (you get one 1% free).
+Assignments will be graded according to your attempt to complete them: 1% for attempting the majority of questions, 2% for attempting all questions, 3% for attempting *and* annotating all questions.
 <br/><br/>